 So what’s good and bad about the Explorer RV camp stoves by Camp Chef?

-The good is that they’re made with reliable, high-quality parts, have burners that can output impressive flames for all kinds of cooking, and comes with legs to stand on so you don’t need to purchase a table specifically for your stove.
+The pros are that they’re made with reliable, high-quality parts, output an impressive amount of heat, and are freestanding, so you don’t need to use a table.

-The bad is that it’s not super portable and it’s heavy, which of course could also be a great thing for the stationary camper that stays in the same spot for a week.
+The cons are they’re heavy and not super portable.
+This could also be a pro for the long term camper who stays in the same spot for a long time.

-We’re also missing a quick ignition button, and a long lighter is required to ignite a flame on the aluminum burners.
+We’re also missing a quick ignition button.
+A long lighter is required to ignite a flame on the aluminum burners.

-Reliable and consistent heat is the key when cooking outdoors since the weather can make other stoves unreliable, but we’ve never had that issue with a Camp Chef.
+Reliable and consistent heat is the key when cooking outdoors.
+Weather can make other stoves unreliable, but we’ve never had that issue with a Camp Chef.

 - Aluminum Burners